 10. Further define your segment from the available dropdowns.

 - Operator: Missing

-We are telling WordFly to include everyone in our list who does not have a customer number.
+This segment includes subscribers who do not have a customer number.
 This effectively filters out all subscribers who do have customer numbers so that only prospects are left on the list.